 Note: ID Cards are not issued for this plan.
 Employees (not your providers) file claims directly with Securian.

 You are encouraged to designate a beneficiary(ies) to ensure benefits are paid according to your wishes.
-Whenever a life event, such as a marriage, divorce, or birth of a child, occurs, beneficiary designations should be reviewed and updated.
+Whenever a life event, such as a marriage, divorce, or birth of a child, occurs, review and updated your beneficiary designations.
 Beneficiary designations can be changed at any time.

-For more information on beneficiary designations, see the Beneficiary Information page.
+For more information on beneficiary designations, see the Beneficiary Information web page.

-For Accident Insurance premiums, see the Benefits Premiums page.
+For Accident Insurance premiums review the Benefit Premiums web page.

 Forms & Resources